 But the work of providing excellent customer service is never complete.

-We are now aiming to expand our offering as the demand from new customers grows as indeed does the need to not have to worry about day-to-day ERP support.
-We have also begun to create a comprehensive library of knowledge base articles, to help customers ‘help themselves’ as much as possible and raise tickets only if their questions cannot be answered.
+We are now aiming to expand our offering as the demand from new clients grows as indeed does the need to not have to worry about day-to-day ERP support.
+We have also begun to create a comprehensive library of knowledge base articles, to help clients ‘help themselves’ as much as possible and raise tickets only if their questions cannot be answered.
 The knowledge base will also be used internally, as it can act as a learning tool for our new staff, speeding up their onboarding.